Chart Color Schemes

 Health performance in Northampton - Mullewa - Greenough is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Northampton-Mullewa-Greenough faces significant health challenges with common health conditions prevalent across younger and older age cohorts.
+Northampton-Mullewa-Greenough faces significant health challenges with common conditions prevalent across both younger and older age cohorts.

-The rate of private health cover is approximately 52% of the total population (3,083 people), leading that of the average SA2 area.
-The most common medical conditions are arthritis and asthma, impacting 10.2 and 7.0% of residents respectively.
-66.2% of residents declare themselves completely clear of medical ailments, compared to 66.8% across Rest of WA.
-The area has 24.4% (1,435 people) of residents aged 65 and over, which is higher than the 18.3% in Rest of WA.
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+Private health cover stands at approximately 52%, impacting around 3,094 people.
+The most prevalent medical conditions are arthritis (10.2%) and asthma (7%).
+Sixty-six point two percent of residents claim to be free from medical ailments compared to 66.8% in Rest of WA.
+Twenty-four point four percent of residents are aged 65 and over, totaling 1,440 people, higher than the 18.3% in Rest of WA.
+Health outcomes among seniors are strong, performing better than the general population.

 Frequently Asked Questions - Health